California Red Light Accident Lawyers

 Converging Traffic

 The multiple lanes of traffic moving in different directions could contribute to intersection accidents.
-The merging and crossing increases the likelihood of collisions, especially if a driver is not paying attention to the traffic signals.
+The merging and crossing may increase the likelihood of collisions, especially if a driver is not paying attention to the traffic signals.

 Poor Road Conditions